Our work is responds to the needs of our member organizations. This includes the foundation of our governance as a non-profit society.

 Over the months leading towards the 2018 AGM, we connected with the membership for input and guidance regarding the proposed governance changes.
 A monthly series of blog posts representing perspectives from across the network – staff, Governance Committee members, people living with HIV, and community members – shared thoughts on these changes.
 We are pleased to report that the PAN Constitution and Bylaws were passed unanimously

 Thank you to all who engaged with us over this process.
-We believe this change will strengthen the community response for people living with HIV or hepatitis C in BC.
+We believe this change will strengthen the community response for people living with HIV and/or lived experience of hepatitis C in BC.

 January: Happy New Year’s Resolutions